American civil religion: Evidence supporting Bellah

+Scholarly Debate

+Academic interest in the concept of American civil religion peaked in the early 1970s and subsequently declined.
+James A. Mathisen, surveying two decades of scholarship in "Twenty Years after Bellah: Whatever Happened to American Civil Religion?", published in Sociological Analysis in 1989, identified four phases in the academic debate since Bellah's 1967 essay and noted a sharp contraction in scholarly attention from the 1970s onward.
+Critics questioned whether civil religion was analytically distinct enough from nationalism or denominational religion to constitute a meaningful independent category, and whether the concept was defined with sufficient precision to be empirically tested.
+Some scholars accepted that Bellah had identified a genuine cultural phenomenon while arguing that he had overstated its internal coherence and its integration across different segments of American society.

 In practice

 American Revolution

-The American Revolution is the main source of civil religion.
-The book Sons of the Fathers: The Civil Religion of the American Revolution says it produced these religious properties: a Moses-like leader in George Washington; prophets such as Thomas Jefferson and Thomas Paine; apostles such as John Adams and Benjamin Franklin; martyrs such as those who perished in the Boston Massacre and in Nathan Hale; devils such as Benedict Arnold and Hessian "mercenaries"; sacred places such as Independence Hall and Valley Forge; rituals such as raising the Liberty Pole; symbols such as the Betsy Ross flag; sacred holidays such as Independence Day; and a holy scripture based on the Declaration of Independence, Constitution, and the Bill of Rights.
+Catherine L. Albanese writes that the American Revolution is the main source of civil religion.
+Albanese's book Sons of the Fathers: The Civil Religion of the American Revolution says it produced these religious properties: a Moses-like leader in George Washington; prophets such as Thomas Jefferson and Thomas Paine; apostles such as John Adams and Benjamin Franklin; martyrs such as those who perished in the Boston Massacre and in Nathan Hale; devils such as Benedict Arnold and Hessian "mercenaries"; sacred places such as Independence Hall and Valley Forge; rituals such as raising the Liberty Pole; symbols such as the Betsy Ross flag; sacred holidays such as Independence Day; and a holy scripture based on the Declaration of Independence, Constitution, and the Bill of Rights.

+Some of the founders, such as Benjamin Franklin, called for a "public religion" or encouraged disassociation with sects and denominations in favor of an individualized religious expression.
+However, careful specification was made to clarify that this public religion was still to be Christian-oriented.
+When discussing his idea of public religion, Franklin extolled "the Excellency of the CHRISTIAN RELIGION above all others ancient or modern."